gauravkumar950/Mnsit_classification/README.md

 # Mnsit_classification
-Certainly!
-Here's the updated description with the addition of feature scaling:

 ---

 **Project Description:**

 This repository contains a digit classification project implemented using the MNIST dataset.
 The goal of the project is to classify handwritten digits from 0 to 9.
 Initially, we explored the dataset and preprocessed the images, including feature scaling to normalize the pixel values.
-For classification, we employed the Random Forest classifier, a powerful ensemble learning algorithm known for its robustness and versatility.
-Through extensive experimentation and hyperparameter tuning, we achieved an impressive accuracy of 96%, showcasing the efficacy of the Random Forest approach for this task.
+For classification, we employed the Random Forest classifier.
+Through hyperparameter tuning, we achieved an impressive accuracy of 96%, showcasing the efficacy of the Random Forest approach for this task.

 **Key Features:**